-VHA requires the ordering provider to notify the patient of abnormal cervical pathology results within seven calendar days.
-The OIG determined that ordering providers timely notified patients of abnormal results in 79 percent of the electronic health records reviewed.
-Timely communication of abnormal results minimizes potential risks to patients.
-Program managers reported that providers communicated to patients but failed to document the communication within seven days as the reason for noncompliance.
+In addition, VHA requires the ordering provider notify the patients of abnormal cervical pathology results within seven calendar days from the date the results are available.
+The OIG found that ordering providers notified patients of abnormal results within seven calendar days in 89 percent of the electronic health records reviewed.
+This resulted in delayed patient notification and follow-up care.112 The women's health medical director stated that a provider was unaware of the required time frame.